algosec/algosec-puppet/REFERENCE.md

 #### Parameters

-The following parameters are available in the `abf_apply_draft` type.
+The following parameters are available in the `algosec_apply_draft` type.

 ##### `name`